gravinamike/rig/README.md

 that Space is mapped to each Axis.
 Opposite Directions are generally mapped to opposite Half-Axes.

-* **Relationships Stem**: All of the Relationships for a given Cohort share a source Thing and a Direction, so they're shown in a way that highlights these shared elements.
+* **Relationships Stem**: All of the Relationships for a given Relationship Cohort share a source Thing and a Direction, so they're shown in a way that highlights these shared elements.
 The parts of all the Relationships closest to the source Thing are joined together visually into a single "Stem".
 Interacting with the Stem allows the user to perform operations on all the Relationships in the Cohort at the same time.

 * **Relationships Fan**: The "Fan" shows the separation of the Relationships into separate Branches (see below).
 The diagonal lines of the fan are generally